Skip to content

 # Number of jobs

-n_jobs=10 # If not specify, the number of jobs defaults to 1.
+n_jobs=10 # If not specified, the number of jobs defaults to 1.

 # Activate the bioconda environment

-conda activate ENV_NAME # replace BIOENV_NAME with your bioconda environment name
+conda activate ENV_NAME # replace ENV_NAME with your conda environment name

 Define data ID and analysis parameters: